Apply Now

 Using Minor Irritations

 The angry person repeatedly starts fights and arguments over minor irritations (e.g. forgetting to turn the lights off, forgetting to close doors).
-The minor problems are cause for constant criticism.
+Minor problems are the cause of constant criticism.
 The real issue causing the anger is masked.

 Collecting Social Allies

-The angry person mobilizes support for his or her side.
-He or she talks about how victimized he/she is to other people.
+An angry person mobilizes support for their side and talks about how victimized they are by other people.
 This person is very good at getting other people involved and putting them in the middle of the conflict.
-This can also be evidenced through a quick sentence during a conversation such as, "Well, Jason doesn't think so.
-His parents don't seem to care."

 Listen

-Permit your sons and daughters to speak without interruption.
-Listen to what they say, and don't go into the conversation with an agenda.
-Be open and receptive to what's said and respond to the things that your'e hearing - not the things you think need to be talked about.
+Permit your student to speak without interruption.
+Listen to what they say, and don’t go into the conversation with an agenda.
+Be open and receptive to what’s said and respond to the things that you’re hearing — not the things you think need to be talked about.

 Stay Focused